EmberDesignLtd/ContentCalTT/README.md

  - `ideas.component.spec.ts`

 What I'd do given more time;
+ - Built a localstorage service to retain the ideas board
+ - Implemented a more robust authentication service
+ - Implemented a reusable input component that works with Angular form controls
+ - Error handling on inputs
  - Extend/Improve animations
  - Modularise/Componentise more of the features especially around the ideas module
  - More unit tests